Fred Korematsu: World War II

-When called for military duty under the Selective Training and Service Act of 1940, Korematsu was formally rejected by the U.S. Navy due to stomach ulcers, but it is believed that he was actually rejected on the basis of his Japanese descent.
+When called for military duty under the Selective Training and Service Act of 1940, Korematsu was formally rejected by the U.S. Navy due to stomach ulcers, but it is believed that he was truly rejected on the basis of his Japanese descent.
 Instead, he trained to become a welder in order to contribute his services to the defense effort.
 First, he worked as a welder at a shipyard.
 He went in one day to find his timecard missing; his coworkers hastily explained to him that he was Japanese so therefore he was not allowed to work there.
-He then found a new job, but was fired after a week when his supervisor returned from an extended vacation to find him working there.
+He then found a new job, but was fired after a week when his supervisor returned from an extended vacation and found him working there.
 Because of his Japanese descent, Korematsu lost all employment completely following the attack on Pearl Harbor.

 On March 27, 1942, General John L. DeWitt, commander of the Western Defense Area, prohibited Japanese Americans from leaving the limits of Military Area No. 1, in preparation for their eventual evacuation to internment camps.
 Korematsu underwent plastic surgery on his eyelids in an unsuccessful attempt to pass as a Caucasian, changed his name to Clyde Sarah and claimed to be of Spanish and Hawaiian heritage.

 When on May 3, 1942, General DeWitt ordered Japanese Americans to report on May 9 to Assembly Centers as a prelude to being removed to the internment camps, Korematsu refused and went into hiding in the Oakland area.
 He was arrested on a street corner in San Leandro on May 30, 1942, and held at a jail in San Francisco.
 Shortly after Korematsu's arrest, Ernest Besig, the director of the American Civil Liberties Union in northern California, asked him whether he would be willing to use his case to test the legality of the Japanese American internment.
 Korematsu agreed, and was assigned civil rights attorney Wayne M. Collins.
-But the national ACLU in fact argued for Besig, its own district director, not to fight Korematsu's case, since many high-ranking members of the ACLU were close to President Roosevelt and the ACLU didn't want to be viewed negatively during a time of war.
+The national ACLU argued for Besig, its own district director, not to fight Korematsu's case, as many high-ranking members of the ACLU were close to President Roosevelt and the ACLU did not want to be viewed negatively during a time of war.
 Besig decided to take Korematsu's case despite this.